CreateJS/EaselJS/README.txt

 Very simple class that provides global, incremental unique numeric IDs.

 SpriteSheetUtils
-Contains utility methods for extending existing sprite sheets with flipped frames, and for outputting/debugging frame data objects.
+Contains utility methods for extending existing sprite sheets with flipped frames and extracting individual frames.

 SpriteSheet
-Encapsulates all the data associated with a sprite sheet to be used with BitmapSequence.
+Encapsulates all the data associated with a sprite sheet to be used with BitmapAnimation.

 Matrix2D
 Represents a 3x3 affine transformation matrix.
 Used internally for calculating concatenated transformations.